Ameek94/MCMC-tutorial/README.md

 ```
 Note!
 You should not run programs directly on the login node.
 It is ok however to add the --test flag to the cobaya-run command when on the login node.
 This will check that the input file provided is valid and the required theory codes and likelihoods are already installed.
 To do a full MCMC run, start an [interactive job](https://supercomputingwales.github.io/SCW-tutorial/04-running-jobs/) or use the provided job scripts.

+To analyse the results of the MCMC, you can work directly on the cluster or download the chains to your own system.
+For the latter, see the Swansea Sunbird [documentation](https://supercomputingwales.github.io/SCW-tutorial/03-moving-data/).
+Getdist notebooks for analysing the chains are provided in the repository.